symfony2admingenerator/GeneratorBundle/Resources/doc/customization/actions.md

 * [Submit](#submit)

 ##### Class

 `class` __type__: `string`

 Add any css class(es) to the rendered button.

 ##### Confirm

 `confirm` __type__: `string`

-Used to set an confirm message.
-When set, the action will first use an javascript popup with your confirm message to ask for confirmation of the user.
+Used to set a confirm message.
+When set, the action will first use a javascript popup with your confirm message to ask for confirmation from the user.

 ##### Credentials

 `credentials` __type__: `string`

 By default, there are no credentials required to show and use an action.
 To check for a specific credential, just enter it here.
 For more documenation about credentials, check our [security documentation][security-doc].

 > __NOTE__ Credentials given here are valid for the whole admin, but can be overridden in specific builders or even specific fields.

 ##### CSRF protected

 `crsfProtected` __type__: `bool` __default__: `false`

 When set to `true` an extra crsf token is added to the `data-crsf-token` of the button.

 ##### Force intermediate

 `forceIntermediate` __type__: `array` __default__: `false`

 When set to `true` the intermediate confirm page will always be used instead of the javascript confirm.

 ##### Icon

 `icon` __type__: `string`

 Set the icon that is used in the button.
 For example `fa-book`.

 ##### Label

 `label` __type__: `string`

 Set the label of the button.

 ##### Options

 `options` __type__: `array`

 Can be used to set specific settings for the actions.
 Currenlty inplemented: